devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

   `sudo service postgresql start`

-## Homebrew: Postgres 10.0: "database files are incompatible with server"
+## Homebrew: PostgreSQL 10.0: "database files are incompatible with server"

 ```plaintext
 FATAL:  database files are incompatible with server
 DETAIL:  The data directory was initialized by PostgreSQL version 9.6, which is not compatible with this version 10.0.
 ```

-GitLab is not compatible with Postgres 10.0.
-The following workaround lets you get back Postgres 9.6.
-TODO: find a good way to co-exist with Postgres 10.0 in Homebrew.
+GitLab is not compatible with PostgreSQL 10.0.
+The following workaround lets you get back PostgreSQL 9.6.
+TODO: find a good way to co-exist with PostgreSQL 10.0 in Homebrew.

 ```shell
 brew install postgresql@9.6